ketcx/bank-marketing-classifier/README.md

 2. <strong>Number of Employees – Quarterly indicator:</strong> Number of employed persons for a quarter.

-3. <strong>Employment variation rate:</strong> Is referring to cyclical employment variation.
+3. <strong>Employment variation rate:</strong> It refers to cyclical employment variation.

-4. <strong>3 Month euribor:</strong> Euribor is short for Euro Interbank Offered Rate.
+4. <strong>Three Month euribor:</strong> Euribor is short for Euro Interbank Offered Rate.
 The Euribor rates are based on the interest rates at which a panel of European banks borrow funds from one another.

 5. <strong>Consumer price index:</strong> The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.